 Optional Step: If you like your curry extra rich and creamy, you can add 3-4 tablespoons of heavy cream and simmer it for a few minutes.

-Make a Meal: What to Serve with Chicken Tikka Masala
+Serving Suggestions: What to Serve with Chicken Tikka Masala

 - Jeera Rice (Cumin rice): Basmati rice cooked with a subtle flavor and aroma of whole cumin, or Brown Basmati Rice for a whole grain alternative to white rice.

 - Cucumber Raita: A cucumber yogurt dip that adds a cooling contrast to the flavors in the curry.

 - Aloo Gobi: A mildly spiced side dish made with cauliflower and potatoes.

 Making Pot-in-Pot (PIP) Rice with Chicken Tikka Masala

 Assemble rice, salt, oil and water in the container.
 Place the tall trivet in the Instant Pot, and place the rice container on top.
 Close the lid and pressure cook.
 That simple!